mayue5681/DE_udacity_project1/README.md

 artists: artists in music database
 time: timestamps of records in songplays broken down into specific units

-# Files in repository
+# Files
 1. test.ipynb displays the first few rows of each table.
 2. create_tables.py connects to the database, drops and creates tables.
 Make sure to run this file to reset tables before each time running ETL scripts.
 3. etl.ipynb reads and processes a single file from song_data and log_data and loads the data into tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
-4. etl.py is the main script doing ETL process.
+4. etl.py is the main script performing ETL process.
 It reads and processes JSON files from song_data and log_data and loads them into tables.
 5. sql_queries.py contains all SQL queries, and is imported into the last three files above.

-# Instructions
+# Instruction
-1. Run create_tables.py to create database and tables.
+1. Run create_tables.py in terminal to create database and tables.
-2. Run etl.py to extract, transform and load all records into the database.
+2. Run etl.py to extract, transform and load all records into Postgres database.